 Do not be afraid of making simple syrup.
 It lives up to its name.

 “They’re called simple because they are simple,” says Argus.
 “Making your own simple syrup at home is one of the easiest things you can do [to] really impress your guests.”
 Simple syrup is equal parts water and sugar, which can then be customized to include boiled and strained herbs, fruits, and spices.
 It makes an excellent (and necessary) addition to create cocktails with more complex flavors.
-Get our Rich Simple Syrup recipe.
+Get our Rich Simple Syrup recipe and go from there.

 A great cocktail follows the Three S Rule.